Caroline test: Significance

-The principle of self-defense had been acknowledged prior to the Caroline test, but it was notable for setting out specific criteria by which it could be determined whether there had been a legitimate exercise of that right.
+The principle of self-defence had been acknowledged prior to the Caroline test, but it was notable for setting out specific criteria by which it could be determined whether there had been a legitimate exercise of that right.
 The test was accepted by the United Kingdom and came to be accepted as part of customary international law.

 The threat or use of force is prohibited by customary international law and the UN Charter when it is part of a preventive war waged against the territory of any State.
 In the Lotus case, the Permanent Court of International Justice decided, "the first and foremost restriction imposed by international law upon a State is that – failing the existence of a permissive rule to the contrary – it may not exercise its power in any form in the territory of another State."
 The Caroline test was recognized and endorsed by the Nuremberg Tribunal, who adopted the same words used in the test in judging Germany's invasion of Norway and Denmark during World War II.

-The right of self-defense is permitted, when the conditions of customary international law regarding necessity and proportionality are met.
-Article 51 of the UN Charter recognizes "the inherent right of individual or collective self-defense if an armed attack occurs against a Member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security."
+The right of self-defence is permitted, when the conditions of customary international law regarding necessity and proportionality are met.
+Article 51 of the UN Charter recognizes "the inherent right of individual or collective self-defence if an armed attack occurs against a Member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security."
 The Caroline test applies in cases where Article 51 is not a permissive rule because a defensive action was taken before an armed attack occurred.